jaryaman/BibTeX-BSTs/README.md

 - author_year_whole_title_all_authors.bst: To have the citation style displaying [authorYear] in text and show all authors in the bibliography
 - BiochemJ.bst: To resemble the citation style of *Biochemical Journal*
 - Bioessays.bst: To resemble the citation style of *Bioessays*
+- cell.bst: To resemble the citation style of *Cell*
 - one_author_no_title.bst: To show a single author in the bibliography, with no title.
 This loosely resembles Physical Review Letters

 ## How to make your own BibTeX style files